mlagallyw/UnifiedDeviceModel/Spec/UnifiedDeviceModel.md

 ## Background

-The UDM specification is influenced by products from major cloud vendors and IoT standards, including but not limited to:
+The Unified Device Model specification is influenced by products from major cloud vendors and IoT standards, including but not limited to:

 ##### W3C Web of Things
 [https://w3c.github.io/wot-thing-description/]()